Ángel Blanco

-José Ángel Vargas Sánchez (August 2, 1938 – April 26, 1986) was a Mexican Luchador or professional wrestler best known under the ring name Angel Blanco.
+José Ángel Vargas Sánchez (August 2, 1938 – April 26, 1986) was a Mexican professional wrestler best known under the ring name Angel Blanco.
 Vargas is the father-in-law of the first Ángel Blanco Jr. and the father of the current Ángel Blanco Jr. and Hijo del Ángel Blanco I and II, as well as the grandfather of Horus.
 Vargas made his professional wrestling debut in 1958 and worked for the majority of his career for the Mexican professional wrestling promotion Empresa Mexicana de Lucha Libre (EMLL).
 As Ángel Blanco he worked most of his career as an enmascarado, or masked wrestler until losing his mask to El Solitario 1972.
 Along with Dr. Wagner, Vargas formed one of the premier tag teams of the 1960s and 1970s called La Ola Blanca (Spanish for "the White Wave").

 Biography

 José Vargas was born on August 2, 1938, son of Francisco Vargas and Francisca Sánchez, in the small town of Atoyac, Jalisco, Mexico.
-Growing up in Jalisco he became a fan of Lucha libre which was the most popular pastime of the 1930s and 1940s.
+Growing up in Jalisco he became a fan of wrestling, especially because of the wrestling style originating from his country, lucha libre, which was the most popular pastime of the 1930s and 1940s.
 When he was old enough he began training under famous Jalisco wrestling trainer Diablo Velasco and Miguel Navarrete.